chinhbean09/MSPBook/README.md

     ```bash
     docker-compose up --build -d
     ```

-This command will:
-- `--build`: Force the build of Docker images from the `Dockerfile` in each service directory.
-- `-d`: Run the containers in detached mode, so they run in the background.

 ---

 ## Step 4: Accessing the Application
 Once all containers are up and running, the entire platform is accessible through the API Gateway.

 -   **API Gateway URL**: `http://localhost:8888`